As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 When shopping around, it’s important to give each institution the exact same information and numbers.
 Work with the banker to compare longer and shorter terms so you get an idea of the variation in interest rates, fees and monthly payments.
 Ask about the underwriting fees (costs associated with loan processing and paperwork), broker fees, settlement costs and closing costs.

-“There really are no such things as dumb questions when it comes to buying a home,” Bow said.
-“Be sure to share all of the questions on your mind: That’s what your mortgage banker is there for.
+“There really are no such things as dumb questions when it comes to buying a home,” Bow says.
+“Be sure to share all of the questions on your mind.
+That’s what your mortgage banker is there for.
 They should have the training and experience to reassure you that you’ve made the best decision.”

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.